-With a few basic ingredients, you can make your own beauty products which can dramatically reduce plastic in the bathroom.
+With a few basic ingredients, you can make your own beauty products – dramatically reducing your plastic use in the bathroom.

 It is possible to spend an exorbitant amount of money, buying the latest and greatest products that claim to do amazing things to your skin.